Video Intercom Cost for Condo Buildings

 The entry panel — the device visitors interact with at the front door — is the most visible component.
 Costs vary significantly by platform:

 - ButterflyMX: A cloud-based video intercom designed specifically for multifamily buildings.
 Smartphone-first with a monthly subscription model.
+Available in 8” or 12” screens, flush or surface mount.

 - Swiftlane: A newer entrant with face recognition and mobile credentials.
 Cloud-based with subscription fees.